Puma warns on profit as Europe, China stutter

 FRANKFURT Trainers and sportswear maker Puma SE (PUMG.DE) warned of shortfalls in sales and profit on Tuesday as its performance faltered in Europe and China, highlighting the challenge in store for its new chief executive.

-The group is undergoing its biggest reorganization in 20 years after suffering a 70 percent drop in net profit last year and last month hired a new chief executive from Danish jeweler Pandora (PNDORA.CO) to inspire its recovery.
+The group is undergoing its biggest reorganisation in 20 years after suffering a 70 percent drop in net profit last year and last month hired a new chief executive from Danish jeweller Pandora (PNDORA.CO) to inspire its recovery.

 For the first quarter of this year it posted a 2.3 percent decline in group sales, along with shrinking profit margins and a bigger than expected 23 percent fall in operating profit, forcing it to downgrade its targets for the year.